BestOfDate

 Toys

-Toys and games that were popular on this date in 1952.
+Toys and games that were popular in 1952:

 Mr. Potato Head